 - Escherichia coli 0157:H7 (a type of E. coli)

 - Yersinia entercolitica

-Other tests may be performed at the same time.
-These may include a test for Clostridium difficile (C. difficile) toxin and an ova and parasite exam to look for parasites.
+They may also perform other tests, including a test for the Clostridium difficile (C. difficile) toxin or an ova and parasite exam to look for parasites.

 - nausea and vomiting

 - abdominal pain and cramping

 - severe diarrhea that has you going to the bathroom every 30 minutes